arthurbernierjr/http-videos/fundamentals/README.md

 ## Understanding the request-response cycle

-Let's take a deeper look into each stage of this the request-response cycle:
+Let's take a deeper look into each stage of the request-response cycle:

 ![HTTP Request-Response Cycle Steps](./assets/req-res-steps.png)